hello-jason/portfolio/source/blog/2016-02-21-deploying-bedrock-sage-wordpress-to-wp-engine.html.md

 ## Brief

-This bash script prepares a WordPress project built on Root's [Bedrock](https://roots.io/bedrock/) boilerplate with the [Sage](https://roots.io/sage/) starter theme and deploys it **to the WP Engine hosting platform**.
+This bash script prepares a WordPress project built on Roots' [Bedrock](https://roots.io/bedrock/) boilerplate with the [Sage](https://roots.io/sage/) starter theme and deploys it **to the WP Engine hosting platform**.
 It can be easily modified if you do not use the Sage theme.

 * Repo: [https://github.com/hello-jason/bedrock-sage-deploy-to-wpengine](https://github.com/hello-jason/bedrock-sage-deploy-to-wpengine)
 * Demo: [http://bedrocksage.wpengine.com/](http://bedrocksage.wpengine.com/)